feynlee/pikaQ/README.md

 )
 ```

-Then we can generate the query for SparkSQL and AWS Athena:
+Then we can generate the query for Spark SQL and AWS Athena:

 ``` python
 print(q.get_sql(dialect='athena'))